Harvey Weinstein: Awards and honors

-Harvey Weinstein had won numerous awards before his sexual assault allegations surfaced.
-On September 26, 2000, Harvey Weinstein was awarded the honorary degree of Doctor of Humane Letters (DHL) by the University at Buffalo.
-On April 19, 2004, Weinstein was appointed an honorary Commander of the Order of the British Empire (CBE) in recognition of his contributions to the British film industry.
-This award was "honorary" because Weinstein is not a citizen of a Commonwealth country.
+Weinstein has won numerous awards.
+On September 26, 2000, he was awarded the honorary degree of Doctor of Humane Letters (DHL) by the University at Buffalo.
+On April 19, 2004, Weinstein was appointed an honorary commander of the Order of the British Empire (CBE) in recognition of his contributions to the British film industry.
+This award was honorary because Weinstein is not a citizen of a Commonwealth country.
 On March 2, 2012, Weinstein was made a knight of the French Legion of Honour, in recognition of Miramax's efforts to increase the presence and popularity of foreign films in the United States.

-The University of Buffalo revoked his honorary doctorate, saying his conduct "contradicts the spirit of the honorary degree", while French President Emmanuel Macron revoked his Legion of Honour, both in late 2017.
-On September 18, 2020, Weinstein was stripped of the honorary CBE.
+The University at Buffalo revoked Weinstein's honorary doctorate, saying his conduct "contradicts the spirit of the honorary degree", while French President Emmanuel Macron revoked his Legion of Honour, both in late 2017.
+On September 18, 2020, Weinstein was stripped of his honorary CBE, following his conviction for rape and sexual assault earlier that year.

-The table below lists additional awards given to Weinstein.
+The table below lists additional awards nominated to or won by Weinstein.
 Those not shared with others have also since been rescinded.
+Wins are highlighted in pink.